CP Formula

-The cost price formula, which is also known as CP Formula, is used to determine an item’s true price.
+The cost price formula, which is also known as CP Formula, is used to determine an item’s actual price.
 In other terms, it is the cost of each commodity that we buy.
 The selling price establishes the profitability with the aid of the CP Formula.
 As a result, one makes a profit if the initial value is less than the selling price, and one loses money if the original value is more than the selling price.
-To further grasp the CP Formula, students will review two CP Formula on the Extramarks part, analyse the factors at play, and work through a few instances.
+In this article, we will explore two formulas for calculating the cost price, examine the variables involved, and solve several examples to enhance our understanding.

 Cost price is the price we pay to purchase a good, and it may be calculated using the two simple CP Formula shown in the graphic below